beautiful-atoms/beautiful-atoms-docs/docs/source/interface/introduction.rst

   Editors
 ============

 Blender provides a number of different editors for displaying and modifying different aspects of data.
-The Editors used for Beautiful Atoms are labeled by red arrows.
+The Editors used for Beautiful Atoms are:

+    #.
+3D Viewport
+    #.
+Timeline
+    #.
+Text Editor
+    #.
+Python Console
+    #.
+Outliner
+    #.
+Properties
+    #.
+Asset Browser
+    #.
+Spreadsheet

 .. figure:: ../images/editors_index_menu.png
    :align: center